HondurasOfficial Name: Republic of Honduras

 - Identify nearby “safe areas,” such as major hotels, malls, gas stations, and other familiar locations or residences where you can take shelter in an emergency.
 A good safe area has lighting, security, telephones, food, and bathrooms.

-- In general, you should avoid public transportation in Honduras.
+- Avoid public transportation in Honduras.
 If you plan to travel by bus, always travel during daylight hours and on first-class conveyances, not economy buses.
 Choose taxis carefully, and note the driver’s name and license number.
 Instruct the driver not to pick up other passengers, agree on the fare before you depart, and have small bills available for payment, as taxi drivers often do not make change.
 When possible, travel in groups.

 Incidents of piracy off the coast of Honduras can occur.
 In 2012, a U.S. citizen reported that his boat was boarded and his passengers were the victims of an armed robbery while sailing in Honduran waters near Puerto Cortes, three miles north of Punta Sal.
 In 2011, a Canadian citizen was killed in a similar incident.
 U.S. citizens should exercise caution while sailing or mooring in Honduran waters.

-The Honduran government conducts occasional joint police/military patrols in major cities in an effort to reduce crime.
-However, Honduran law enforcement authorities’ ability to prevent, respond to, investigate criminal incidents, and prosecute criminals is limited.
+The Honduran government conducts police and military patrols in major cities in an effort to reduce crime.
+However, the ability of Honduran law enforcement authorities to prevent, respond to, and investigate criminal incidents, and to prosecute criminals is limited.
 Honduran police generally do not speak English.
 The government has a special tourist police unit in the resort town of Tela and other tourist destinations including Tegucigalpa, San Pedro Sula, La Ceiba, and Roatan, but the number of tourist police deployed is small and coverage is limited.

 The Basilica of Suyapa in Tegucigalpa, also known as Suyapa Church or Cathedral, is an important religious site and popular tourist destination.
 However, it is situated in a high crime area and has been the site of numerous armed robberies and thefts.
 U.S. citizens in Honduras on U.S. government orders are only allowed to visit the Basilica of Suyapa with an organized tour group that provides armed security for the group.